aravindparappil46/insta-text-bot/README.md

 - Change the 0 to 1 if you log in to your Instagram account via Facebook and not using Instagram credentials

 - Watch it work!

+Note: This was for educational purposes only.
+Spamming is not fun & never encouraged.